EitanHemed/pavlovia-survey-utils/README.md

 not find it, try running
 `import os; print(os.path.join(os.environ['APPDATA'], 'pavlovia_survey_utils'))`._

+#### Can i use pavlovia_survey_utils to modify or delete a survey or the records in it?

+No. `pavlovia_survey_utils` is aimed to only read data.
+Currently there are no plans to add write capabilities.

 #### How to remove my access data?

 _To remove a specific user (or all users) from the local cache, call `psu.remove_user_from_cache('username')` (